CDLUC3/mrt-doc/design/aws-build/README.md

 ## Environment Variables for Builds

+### SSM Inputs
+- /uc3/mrt/codestar
+  - TODO: could Sceptre introspect this with a query?

 ### Stack Output
 - domain: 'merritt.uc3dev.cdlib.org'
 - hosted_zone: ... # note that DMP stores this in SSM